Elstuhn/Github-Object-Grabber/README.md

-# githubAPI
+# Github Object Grabber
-A program that integrates the github API
+A high level Python program that integrates the Github API to make it easier for grabbing and displaying information from Github